arnobt78/Cinemate-ReactWebsite/README.md

 ## Cinemate-ReactWebsite

 Cinemate is a full-fledged React Movie information web-application using TailwindCSS and the help of Flowbite TailwindCSS framework.
-React Core, Hooks, APIs (TMDB), Routing, HTML, TailwindCSS, Responsive Screen, Dark/Light Mode, and Search functionalities have been used in this project and deployed on Netlify.
+React Core, Hooks, APIs (TMDB), Routing, HTML, TailwindCSS, Responsive Screen, Dark/Light Mode, and Search functionalities have been used in this project and deployed on Netlify. "useContext" and "useReducers" have been employed in this React project; "Redux" and "Redux-Toolkit" have not been used here.

 This webpage can be seen by using this URL: https://cinemate-arnob.netlify.app

 ## To Install Dependences

 Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.

+To install all dependences, run this command from your project folder: `npm install`

 ## To Install NodeJS